cpsdqs/aof/README.md

 - `X-Forwarded-For`
 - `X-Forwarded-Host`

-#### Database Setup
+#### Setup
-todo
+1. Extract `build.tar.gz` to find `aof` and `static/`
+1. Create a configuration file using `./aof generate-config`
+1. Edit the configuration file if necessary
+1. Create a registration token using `./aof --create-token`.
+This will also create the database.
+1. Run `./aof` to start the server

-Create an account by running the binary with `--create-token` and then signing up via the web interface.
+1. Sign up via the web interface

 #### Content Security Policy
 Required items: